jsr6720/goodreads-csv-to-md/posts/2021-01-09-the-long-distance-leader.md

 ## My Review 4/5

+### Date Read
+2021/01/09

+### Date Added
+2021/01/09

-Quick read with lots of actions to take at the end of each chapter.
+My Thoughts: Quick read with lots of actions to take at the end of each chapter.
 Nice collection of key manager concepts and their online implications. <br/><br/>If you read nothing else.
 Buy a high quality web cam.

 ---